canvas-medical/documentation/collections/_api/patient.md

                     type: string
               - name: relationship
                 type: array[json]
-                description: This is a list of objects where you can specify the text that stores the contact's relationship.
-It is a free text field.
-While a list, Canvas currently only stores and displays the text of the first object.
+                description: This is a list of objects where you can specify a coding representing the relationship of the contact to the patient.
+Each entry can contain a text string attribute and a coding list.
+The text attribute is a free text string representing the relationship to the patient.
+The coding list can specify the [configurable contact category codings](https://canvas-medical.zendesk.com/hc/en-us/articles/360056528294-Patient-Contact-Information) this contact has to the patient.
                 attributes:
                   - name: text
                     type: string